Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 If your child has symptoms such as fatigue, weakness, numbness and muscle stiffness between attacks, physical and occupational therapy can help.

 Coping with MS can be especially difficult for children and teens, and they sometimes have depression.
-The psychologist on our team can be a big help.
+The psychologist on our team at Boston Children's can be a big help.
 See the our innovative approach tab to learn more about how our program works to help children with the many different challenges they can face.

 Throughout your child’s treatment, we stay in communication with your pediatrician.
 And because MS is a chronic disease, once your child reaches adulthood we will help him transition to adult specialists.